Your Assessment Notice and Tax Bill

 Your reassessment notice usually arrives once every three years after your township has been reassessed.
 Our schedule of reassessment mailing dates can be found here along with corresponding appeal dates.
 It does not require any action on your part though you may appeal if you believe the assessment is too high (see below).

-Your annual tax bill comes from the County Treasurer’s Office in two installments: one is due in February and the other is due in August.
+Your annual tax bill comes from the County Treasurer’s Office in two installments: the first installment is due in March, and the second installment is due in August.

 Your reassessment will affect the second installment tax bill the following year.
 So if your reassessment notice arrives in 2020, the tax bill reflecting this assessment will arrive in July of 2021.
 Any appeals of your reassessment value will be reflected in the second installment tax bill the following year.